rndmIdi0cy/nessus-tpot/README.md

 # nessus-tpot
+Nessus-TPOT is a script to optimize a scan policy by removing unused plugins.

-This python script will compare the selected policy to current FOUND vulnerabilities based on the number of days selected.
-It will then disable the plugins that have not been found in X number of days.
+This python script will compare the selected policy to vulnerabilities found based on the number of days selected.
+It will then disable the plugins within the policy that have not been found in the specified number of days.

 ```
 usage: tpot.py [-h] [-p PID] [-l] [-o OUTPUT] [-w] [-d DAYS]